What to avoid, and what to indulge in – the top surprising foods you can still eat during pregnancy

 However, this doesn’t mean the sundowners and celebrations have to stop.
 A great alternative to alcohol is a seltzer of sparkling water, fresh fruit and fruit juice.
 Pour in a champagne glass to cheers with friends.

 Be rest assured your mealtimes will never be boring with Pregnancy Chef’s chef developed, dietitian-approved meals!
-Take the stress out of mealtimes and order your One-Off Pack today.
+Take the stress out of mealtimes and order your meal pack today.